florian-lefebvre/portfolio/data/projects/portfolio/content.en.md

 Concerning animations, I switch to [`@vueuse/motion`](https://motion.vueuse.org/) and it's really better.

-In fact, because ecosystem isn't compatible yet, I had to dive a bit deeper in Nuxt and learnt how to build modules (for generating a sitemap for instance) and that was really enriching.
+In fact, because ecosystem isn't compatible yet, I had to dive a bit deeper in Nuxt and learned how to build modules (for generating a sitemap for instance) and that was really enriching.

 If you're curious about it, I created a custom sitemap module, [check it out](https://github.com/florian-lefebvre/portfolio/blob/c513428dea912a19ffb684b8b571b08b8882158c/modules/sitemap.ts).